 We prepare our interim financial statements in accordance with accounting principles generally accepted in the U.S. ("GAAP") for interim financial information and pursuant to the requirements for reporting on Form 10-Q and Articles 6, 10 and 12 of Regulation S-X. Accordingly, we have not included in this quarterly report all of the information and notes required by GAAP for annual financial statements.
 The accompanying Consolidated Financial Statements include our accounts and those of our wholly-owned subsidiaries.
 All significant intercompany balances and transactions have been eliminated in consolidation.
 In accordance with Article 6 of Regulation S-X, we do not consolidate portfolio company investments.
-Under the investment company rules and regulations pursuant to the American Institute of Certified Public Accountants Audit and Accounting Guide for Investment Companies, codified in ASC 946, we are precluded from consolidating any entity other than another investment company, except that ASC 946 provides for the consolidation of a controlled operating company that provides substantially all of its services to the investment company or its consolidated subsidiaries.
-In our opinion, all adjustments, consisting solely of normal recurring accruals, necessary for the fair statement of financial statements for the interim periods have been included.
-The results of operations for the three months ended December 31, 2018, are not necessarily indicative of results that ultimately may be achieved for the fiscal year ending September 30, 2019 or any future interim periods.
-The interim financial statements and notes thereto should be read in conjunction with the financial statements and notes thereto included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2018, as filed with the SEC on November 14, 2018.
+Under the investment company rules and regulations pursuant to the American Institute of Certified Public Accountants Audit and Accounting Guide for Investment Companies, codified in ASC 946, we are precluded from consolidating any entity other than another investment company, except that ASC 946 provides for the consolidation of a controlled operating company that provides substantially all of its services to the investment of financial statements for the interim periods have been included.
+The results of operations for the three and nine months ended June 30, 2019 are not necessarily indicative of results that ultimately may be achieved for the fiscal year ending September 30, 2019 or any future interim periods.
+The interim financial statements and notes thereto included in our Annual Report on Form 10-K for the fiscal year ended September 30, 2018, as filed with the SEC on November 14, 2018.